Theresia (video game): Dear Emile

 Along the way, journal entries and notes cause Leanne to have flashbacks and recover pieces of her memory.
 She remembers she was the sole survivor of a village destroyed in the war.
 Growing up at the church, she longed to talk to a young boy named Sacha, but her foster mother, Emile, made her promise never to talk to anyone but her.
 Sacha and Leanne exchanged letters in secret.
 When Emile discovered Sacha embracing Leanne, she ran at him with a knife, killing another church member who got in the way.
 Emile was restrained and taken to the underground part of the facility and was no longer allowed to visit Leanne.

 Epicari had begun to surface, killing many people.
-Maylee and a group of scientists created a cure from Emile's blood.
-This was called "Theresia", her last name.
+Maylee and a group of scientists created a cure from Emile's blood, called "Theresia" after her last name.
 The virus continued to spread and the military moved everyone underground to their base.
 Sacha tried to convince Leanne to run away with him, as the two had fallen in love, but Leanne couldn't forget Emile.
 She asked Maylee to take her to see her mother.
 Emile chained Leanne and locked her in a prison cell but Leanne was happy to be with her mother again.

 Eventually, the military ordered mass executions to finally stop the virus.
 Sacha came to release a reluctant Leanne, but was discovered by Emile.
 He pointed a gun at her, but she calmed him down by singing him a lullaby she often sang to an infant Leanne.
 She took his gun and killed him.
 She tried to escape with Leanne, assisted by Maylee, who had come to care for them.
 Emile murdered many of her own comrades to protect her daughter.
 Remembering this, Leanne realizes her mother really did love her.

 Leanne eventually becomes infected with Epicari.
 Maylee gave her the vaccine, Theresia, made from her mother's blood, which gave her amnesia.
 Emile was the one who left her journal entries.
 She also set up the traps, attempting to keep Leanne safe from others, and to keep her from escaping.
 In the commander's office, Leanne finds her mother's body and mourns.
 She takes the final key needed for her escape, which her mother had seemingly been protecting.
 Casting aside her possessions, along with the pendant her mother had given her, Leanne escapes the facility.

 Outside, she finds an abandoned infant which she resolves to take.
 After the credits, the camera zooms in on Leanne kneeling outside with the baby, Emile standing behind her.
 There is a strange noise, and the camera falls over.
-The meaning is unclear, though popular theories are that the body Leanne found was not Emile's, and that Emile was still alive and had attacked her in order to stop her from escaping, or that this was symbolic that Leanne was still in her mother's clutches, about to follow the same path- taking in an orphaned child and passing on a twisted sense of love.